 I’m not sure that asking how to sound confident is the right question.
 Ever heard of the phrase ‘beauty is in the eye of the beholder’?
 Surely confidence is the same thing, right?
 It is a perceived attribute.
 Is someone like Trump confident, arrogant or ignorant?
+And what's the difference between confidence and assertiveness?
 Trying to chase after the characteristics of confidence is a fool’s errand.

 When you ask how to sound confident, you’re starting from the outside in - it’s back to front.
 So what might it mean to go from the inside out?
 I’m positive that the answer to this question is very individual.
 But let me tell you a story...